 By creating a UDF you can expand the functionality of Excel and get it to do things it just doesn’t do out of the box.

-The 2nd post will look at some more complex examples and show how code for several UDF’s can be combined into a single more powerful function.
+You may want to read another post I’ve written looking at a more complex example showing how code for several separate UDF’s can be combined into a single multi-function UDF.

 Does This Have Something to do with VBA?